 These luscious, creamy, chocolate truffles are handmade by Brigittine monks at Our Lady of Consolation Priory in Amity, Oregon.
 Their fudge has given them a lasting reputation as skilled confectioners; these divine treats are sure to uphold that reputation and please any discriminating chocolate lover!

 Net weight 7.5 oz.

-LIMITED TIME ON SALE - SAVE 10% (discount applied at checkout automatically)
+ON SALE FOR THE MONTH OF JANUARY - SAVE 10% (discount applied at checkout automatically)

 The Brigittine monks

 The Brigittine monks at Our Lady of Consolation priory in Amity, Oregon, live the contemplative life and "by the labor of their hands," support the community by making and selling gourmet fudge and truffles.

 Founded in 1370 and dedicated to a life of prayer and work, the Brigittine Monks are completely self-supporting.
 In our Monastery located in the lush Willamette Valley in Oregon, the monks quietly go about producing some of the most delicious fudge and gourmet chocolate truffles in the world.